-The storm continued to move to the south, leaving catastrophic damage in its wake.
+The storm continued to move to the south, leaving significant damage in its wake.
 Hail up to 12 cm (4.75") in diameter (Figure 13) was reported across portions of Abilene with wind speeds measured as high as 27 m s-1 (52 kts).
 Forty-six of the Abilene Police Department's vehicles were damaged, some severely enough to require towing.
-Fire Station #4 on the north side of Abilene on Stamford Street suffered extensive damage, requiring the station to be temporarily shut down.
-Widespread damage to roofs, windows, and vehicles was reported across the northern, central and eastern portions of Abilene, especially on the northeast side of town, including Hendrick Medical Center, Abilene Christian University, and Harden Simmons University.
+Widespread damage to roofs, windows, and vehicles was reported across the northern, central and eastern portions of Abilene, especially on the northeast side of town, including Hendrick Medical Center, Abilene Christian University, and Hardin-Simmons University.
 Total damage across the city was estimated at \$400 million.